Selwyn Muru: Biography

 An exhibition Muru curated in 1969, The Work of Maori Artists, was the first group show of contemporary Māori art at the National Art Gallery of New Zealand (now Te Papa).
 Muru has said: "Māori art has always been contemporary."

 Muru, poet Hone Tuwhare and artist Para Matchitt founded the Māori Writers and Artists’ Association (Nga Puna Waihanga) in 1973.

+Muru died in the Auckland suburb of Point Chevalier on 24 January 2024, at the age of 86.

 Broadcasting

-In 1967 Muru was appointed assistant to the Head of Programmes, New Zealand Broadcasting Corporation.
-In this role he created Te Puna Wai Kōrero, 'a weekly current affairs programme in English on northern Māori issues'.
+In 1967, Muru was appointed assistant to the Head of Programmes, New Zealand Broadcasting Corporation.
+In this role, he created Te Puna Wai Kōrero, 'a weekly current affairs programme in English on northern Māori issues'.
 He began presenting in the early 1970s on Te Reo o Te Pipiwharauroa, weekly current affairs in the Māori language (replacing Ted Nia).

 The first Māori programme to air on prime-time television was Below Koha in 1982.
-Muru along with Aroaro Hond, Robert Puwhare, Mona Papali'l and Ernie Leoard were involved.
+Muru along with Aroaro Hond, Robert Puwhare, Mona Papali'l and Ernie Leonard were involved.

 Artwork

-A significant public sculpture by Muru is Waharoa, an entrance gate to Aotea Square in Auckland.
+A significant public sculpture by Muru is Waharoa (1990), an entrance gate to Aotea Square in Auckland.
 Represented are carvings of Tama nui te Ra (God of the Sun), Tangaroa (God of the Sea), Tane Mahuta (God of the Forest), Tawhiri Matea (God of the Elements) and Whetu me te Marama (the crescent moon and stars).

 In the 1980s Muru's work with recycled timber has been described as a 'leitmotif' or recurrent theme amongst several Māori artists including Ralph Hotere, Para Matchitt and Bruce Stewart by art critic Rangihiroa Panaho.
 Panaho calls this a re-appropriation.

 Curator Nigel Borell displayed two of Muru's artworks in the 2022 survey of contemporary Māori art Toi Tū Toi Ora at Auckland Art Gallery – Resurrections of Te Whiti over Taranaki (1975–77) and Te Whiti and Tohu over Taranaki (1975–77), paintings that feature the mountain Taranaki and the Māori leaders Te Whiti o Rongomai and Tohu Kākahi.

 The New Zealand Portrait Gallery held a retrospective exhibition entitled Selwyn Muru: A Life's Work for three months starting in November 2022.

 Collections that hold his work include Te Papa and Auckland Art Gallery.